Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 If you think you might have contact dermatitis, the best thing to do is visit an allergist or doctor.

-They’ll be able to test you for allergies and prescribe the appropriate treatment.
+They can test you for allergies and prescribe the appropriate treatment.

 Treatment of Dry Lips